meeenaxi/T11_mlse_project/README.md

 ### 2. Dataset Description
 2.1 Aircraft Image Dataset

-The project is built around a military aircraft image dataset, which contains labeled images of multiple military aircraft classes.
+The project is built around a military aircraft image dataset containing labeled images of multiple military aircraft classes.
+The dataset spans a diverse set of aircraft categories, including fighter aircraft, bombers, transport aircraft, and unmanned aerial vehicles (UAVs).

-Key characteristics of the image dataset:
+Key characteristics of the image dataset include:

+Coverage of multiple aircraft categories

-Multiple aircraft categories (fighters, bombers, transports, UAVs).
-Variability in viewpoints, lighting, and backgrounds.
-Strong inter-class visual similarity, making the task non-trivial.
-These images form the visual modality of the system and are used for both retrieval and generation tasks.
+Variability in viewing angles, lighting conditions, and background environments

+Strong inter-class visual similarity, making aircraft discrimination a non-trivial task

+These images constitute the visual modality of the system and are used for both retrieval and generation tasks within the multimodal RAG pipeline.

 2.2 Aircraft Knowledge Corpus

-The file aircraft_descriptions.json serves as the authoritative textual knowledge base for the RAG pipeline aircraft_descriptions
+The file aircraft_descriptions.json serves as the authoritative textual knowledge base for the Retrieval-Augmented Generation (RAG) pipeline.

-Each entry:
+Each entry in the corpus:

-Maps an aircraft identifier (e.g., F-16, B-2, SR-71)
+Maps a specific aircraft identifier (e.g., F-16, B-2, SR-71)

-To a highly structured, technical description covering:
+To a structured, technical description detailing:

 Engine configuration and placement

 Wing geometry and sweep

 Tail and stabilizer design

-Fuselage shape and distinctive features
+Fuselage shape and distinguishing features

 Landing gear configuration

-This dataset is not merely descriptive; it functions as the retrieval corpus that grounds all generated outputs.
+This dataset functions as the retrieval corpus for the RAG system, grounding both image-to-text and text-to-image generation in accurate, aircraft-specific domain knowledge.

 ### 3. Why Retrieval-Augmented Generation (RAG)